Kiszuriwalilibori/Portfolio_Archiwalne_2/readme.md

 //

-It is - as title says - my AboutMe page
+It is - as title says - my Portfolio Page

 # The objective

   - let people know about me
-  - present my skills
+  - inform about my skills
   - present my projects
   - act as playground for new techs and skills